netsec/phoenix/README.md

 ### GOTCHAS:
+* This is meant to act as a guide to install cuckoo components.
+There might be bugs based on the OS you're installing, and dozens of other variables.
+If there are, please let us know.
+This was tested on Ubuntu 16.04 non-HWE.
 * Sometimes there are install issues if your system already has the yara python package installed.
   * This package from the requirements.txt should get you a functioning version for cuckoo: `yara-python==3.7.0`
 * If you have imported your VMs already, remember to edit `conf/virtualbox.conf` before bouncing services
 * If you run the install again, it will clobber the `conf/virtualbox.conf`, you'll need to set it up again #TODO - fix that
+* If there are issues on install regarding the django setup, it's probably because there were issues connecting to your VPNs, and VPN connectivity is required to start the cuckoo web interface.
+If this happens, fix your openvpn config and then re run these 2 commands:
+  * python ../web/manage.py migrate
+  * python ../web/manage.py createsuperuser

+### Pro Tips:
+* If you port forward to port 19999 on this system, you have netdata installed so you can start playing around with finding bottlenecks and monitoring health
+* There are some additional configurations you can enable to make cuckoo use other (larger/faster) mounts if you have those on your systems.
+Read through the comments in ubuntu_installer.sh
+* For now, iptables logs aren't being routed anywhere by rsyslog.conf, so you can find them in /var/log/syslog
+* To update the code from github, simply run update_cuckoo.sh from the root of your cuckoo folder (in our example /opt/phoenix).  *** We recommend you backup before you run this ***

 ### See Phoenix in action